Can I really do this?

-If your child is currently receiving public special education services, you may wish to begin transitioning to private sources for your child’s special education needs.
-There are many different paths available to obtain a private service provider.
+Alternatively, if your child is currently receiving public education services, you may wish to begin transitioning to private sources for your child’s educational needs.
+There are many ways to obtain a private service provider.
 You can learn more about locating one here.

 HSLDA members can reach out to our Special Needs Consultants to get in touch with a local special education professional.

 If you would like to learn more about homeschooling a child with special needs, we invite you to check out our Special Needs page.
 We’ve got lots of resources and support for your homeschooling journey, from start to finish!Concerned about being able to afford services?
 You might be interested in applying for one of HSLDA’s Compassion Curriculum Grants.

-HSLDA understands that private therapeutic services can often add up quickly.
+HSLDA understands that private therapeutic services can add up quickly.
 And we know that you are committed to providing the best education possible for your child no matter the cost.

 That’s why HSLDA offers Curriculum Grants to homeschooling families in need of private services.
 You can learn more and apply for a grant here.Other local, state, and national organizations also offer assistance to families needing help with private services for their children.
 If you’re an HSLDA member, feel free to reach out to our Special Needs Consultants for more information.